 She is now pursuing her bachelor’s in Exercise Science and is beginning the process of applying to graduate programs for Occupational Therapy.

 After leaving COD, she also made the decision to end her basketball career.

 “Sports will always be a part of my life, and I will continue to participate in recreational and intramural leagues for enjoyment,” she said.
 “I knew with the major I was going to be continuing on with, I would need to really commit myself to my academics.
 I thought if I had the commitments of being a collegiate athlete, then my academics would be comprised.”

 Carroll is confident she made the right move coming to College of DuPage.

 “The main reason I decided to come to COD was the affordability.
 I knew that COD would give me great opportunities.
 I also thought it would really help with the transition from high school to college,” she said.

-“COD has helped me grow and become a better student.
-I've learned how to balance school, basketball and working when I can.
-Personally, I think I have become more independent.
+“COD helped me grow and become a better student.
+I learned how to balance school, basketball and working.
+Personally, I became more independent.
 My advice to students who are considering COD would be that it’s a great place to start.
 You have to make the most of it.
 You get what you put into it.
 So I would encourage students to become involved in something.”

 College of DuPage